Inertia (Marvel Comics): Inertia (Squadron Supreme)

-Edith Freiberg had the power to absorb and redirect kinetic energy.
-After being recruited by Nighthawk to the team of superpowered "Redeemers", she was one of the Redeemers who joined the Squadron Supreme's "Utopia Program" in hopes of stopping it.
-Inertia was then revealed to have joined the Squadron Supreme as a double agent.
-During her time in the Squadron Supreme, she developed a romantic relationship with Haywire.
-Alongside Nighthawk's Redeemers, she attacked the Squadron Supreme.
-During the encounter, she battled Power Princess, but was defeated by Doctor Spectrum.
+Edith Freiberg is a member of the Squadron Supreme with the ability to absorb and redirect kinetic energy.
+She is recruited by Nighthawk to the team of superpowered "Redeemers", but later joins the Squadron Supreme's "Utopia Program" in hopes of stopping the Redeemers.
+Inertia is revealed to have joined the Squadron Supreme as a double agent.
+During her time in the Squadron Supreme, she enters a relationship with Haywire.